Charge-dependent spectral softenings of primary cosmic-rays below the knee: Abstract

 \section{Abstract}

-In most particle acceleration mechanisms, the maximum energy of the cosmic rays can achieve is charge dependent \cite{Peters:1961mxb,Hillas:1984ijl}.
-However, the observational verification of such a fundamental relation is still lack due to the difficulty of measuring the spectra of individual particles from one (kind of) source(s) up to very high energies.
-This work reports direct measurements of the carbon, oxygen, and iron spectra from $\sim 20$ gigavolts to $\sim 100$ teravolts ($\sim 60$ teravolts for iron) with 9 years of on-orbit data collected by the Dark Matter Particle Explorer (DAMPE).
+In most particle acceleration or propagation theories, the characteristic features of the cosmic ray spectra due to acceleration limits or propagation phase changes are charge dependent\cite{Peters:1961mxb,Hillas:1984ijl,Bell:2013vxa,Cesarsky:1980pm}.
+Alternatively, the interaction scenario would expect mass dependent spectral features in general.
+The observational verification of which relation takes effect in nature is still lack due to the difficulty of measuring the spectra of individual particles up to very high energies.
+Here we report direct measurements of the carbon, oxygen, and iron spectra from $\sim 20$ gigavolts to $\sim 100$ teravolts ($\sim 60$ teravolts for iron) with 9 years of on-orbit data collected by the Dark Matter Particle Explorer.
 Distinct spectral softenings have been directly detected in these spectra for the first time.
-Combined with the updated proton and helium spectra, the spectral softening appears universally at a rigidity of $\sim 15$ teravolts.
-A nuclei mass dependent softening is rejected at a confidence level of $> 99.999$\%.
-Taking into account the correlated structures at similar energies in the large-scale anisotropies of cosmic rays, one of the most natural interpretations of the spectral structures is the presence of a nearby cosmic ray source \cite{Savchenko:2015dha,Liu:2018fjy,Ahlers:2016njd}.
-In this case, the softening energies correspond to the acceleration upper limits of such a source, forming the so-called Peters cycle of the spectra.
-The results thus offer observational verification of the long-standing prediction of the charge-dependent energy limit of cosmic ray acceleration.
+Combined with the updated proton and helium spectra, the spectral softening appears universally at a rigidity of $\sim15$ teravolts.
+A nuclei mass dependent softening is rejected at a confidence level of $>99.999$\%.
+Possible interpretations of these results, including a nearby cosmic ray source\cite{Savchenko:2015dha,Ahlers:2016njd,Liu:2018fjy} and other models such as the propagation effect\cite{Chernyshov:2022kxk}, are discussed.